kincommunity/KinTipper/README.md

 # KinTipper

-KinTipper is a bot that generates ethereum wallets for Reddit users, and allows them to tip each other with Kin
+KinTipper is a bot that generates Ethereum wallets for Reddit users, and allows them to tip each other with Kin
 **This bot is not live currently, due to the issues that are detailed in the disclaimer**

 # Disclaimer
 I created this bot in order to
 1. Learn about Reddit bot-making
-2. Learn about interacting with the ethereum network from code
+2. Learn about interacting with the Ethereum network from code

 Therefore, **this project is not made to be secure and should be treated as such**

-When this bot generates a new ethereum wallet, it **SAVES the private keys in PLAIN TEXT**, so access for the new ethereum wallet is not only avilable to the user, but also to the bot creator, and possible Reddit (if they monitor private messages).
+When this bot generates a new Ethereum wallet, it **SAVES the private keys in PLAIN TEXT**, so access for the new Ethereum wallet is not only avilable to the user, but also to the bot creator, and possible Reddit (if they monitor private messages).

 For this reaseon, users should not send any large amount of money to their accounts, and this message is added with the creation of a new account: